RoHS & REACH Designation

 The Lapp Group has always shown responsibility and care to promote secure and environmentally friendly products.
 It is our aim to substitute substances of very high concern, or SVHC (in the sense of REACH) with substances which are safe to use, do not represent health hazards and minimize the environmental impact.
 To this end, we closely monitor the "candidate list", in which SVHC are listed.

-As of January 12th, 2017, component products from Lapp, with the exclusion of this list, comply with all authorization obligations in accordance to REACH Annex XIV, as well as all restrictions on manufacturing, marketing and use of substances, as defined in Annex XVII of REACH.
+As of February 27th, 2018 (candidate list dated 15th January 2018), component products from Lapp, with the exclusion of this list, comply with all authorization obligations in accordance to REACH Annex XIV, as well as all restrictions on manufacturing, marketing and use of substances, as defined in Annex XVII of REACH.
 Cable assembly and custom items need to be confirmed separately regarding compliance with REACH Annex XIV and Annex XVII.

 In addition, all component products from Lapp meet the RoHS Directive.
 Cable assembly and custom items need to be confirmed separately regarding compliance with each directive.